Historian Devin Kennedy

 Current Research Areas

-Book: Coding Capital: Computing in the Postwar US Economy
+Book: Coding Capitalism: Computers and the Remaking of the Postwar US Economy

 (Columbia University Press Studies in the History of US Capitalism)

-Coding Capital: Computing in the Postwar US Economy situates the history of computer science within developments in the US economy, tracing how the manufacturing and financial industries molded technology and scientific research towards their needs, and how in turn, computing supported the emergence of a financialized economy.
-The book covers a forty-year period spanning between the earliest discussions of computers as tools to solve the dilemmas of the postwar industrial firm, through the computer-accelerated collapse of the US stock market on Black Monday 1987.
+Coding Capitalism: Computers and the Remaking of the Postwar US Economy situates the history of computer science within developments in the US economy, tracing how the manufacturing and financial industries molded technology and scientific research towards their needs, and how in turn, computing supported the emergence of a financialized economy.
+The book covers a forty-year period spanning between the earliest discussions of computers as tools to solve the dilemmas of the postwar industrial firm, through the collapse of the US stock market on Black Monday 1987.